yasirbhutta/yasirbhutta.github.io/matlab/docs/polynomials.md

 ## True/False (Mark T for True and F for False)

+1. In MATLAB, polynomial coefficients are stored as a row vector with powers in ascending order.
+2. The conv function in MATLAB is used for polynomial division.
+3. The polyder function in MATLAB is used to find the integral of a polynomial.
+(T/F)

 **Answer Key (True/False):**

+1. False
+2. False
+3. False

 ## Multiple Choice (Select the best answer)